 Indian Woollen Textile – Exceptional at Knitting

-Shawls are very much in use among men and are also a conventional part of their outfit.
+Although ladies wraps are very much a women thing, shawls are becoming more popular among men and are also a conventional part of their outfit.
 Cold places in India like the Himalayas, the north-eastern states like West Bengal and the north-western states like Gujarat and Punjab are well-known for these knitted shawls.